FueledByRage/IOT-Devices-Manager/readme.md

 # MQTT

-The aplication can the test mqtt broker from mosquitto
+The aplication can be tested using mqtt broker from mosquitto

 `mqtt://test.mosquitto.org`